Installka/yandex-practicum-data-scientist-projects/01. Data preprocessing/README.md

     - data types correction;
     - duplicates detection and removal;
     - strings features lemmatization;
-    - category features obtantion from other fatures.
+    - category features obtention from other features.
-- 4 hypothesis were tested and rejected:
+- 4 hypotheses were tested and rejected:
     - about the relationship between the presence of children and loan repayment on time;
     - about the relationship between marital status and loan repayment on time;
     - about the relationship between income level and loan repayment on time;